 Preparing the Salted Duck Eggs: Carefully rinse the ash off the salted duck eggs.
 Prepare a large bowl for catching the egg white and a smaller shallow bowl for catching the yolks.
 Crack the eggs into the large bowl.
 After cracking the egg, you will see that the yolk is in a semi-solid state.
 Just pick yolk out, rinse lightly under water just to get off any egg white sticking on and place into your smaller shallow bowl.
 Dry off lightly with paper towel.

 Making the Syrup for Dough: Add the water, sugar and lemon to a small pot and stir til combined.
 Over a low fire, stir the sugar until it starts to boil.
 If any sugar is sticking to the side of the pot, use a wet brush to wash down.
 Once mix boils, don't stir any more.
-Simmer at low heat for 30 mins or longer until it reaches 236°F (114°C) or until the mixture turns a golden brown color.
+Simmer at lowest heat for 30 mins or longer until it reaches 240-250°F (115-121°C) and the mixture has turned a golden amber color.
+It will still be runny when hot but as it cools the syrup will stiffen to the consistency of honey.
 Let cool.

 Making the Mooncake Skin Dough: Mix the flour, syrup, oil, and lye water in a large bowl.
 Knead the dough until smooth.
 Cover and let rest for 3 hours.
 Divide the dough into 8 equal portions.